jonathanjacka/agent-trading-platform/src/services/README.md

 2. Test 2: `getEstimatedPrice` (0 API calls - uses cache)
 3. Test 3: `getStockNews` (1 API call)
 4. Test 4: `searchTickers` (1 API call)

+If some these tests do fail with `400` errors, you're hitting the rate-limit.
+You can also confirm this from the logs at your [Massive Dashboard.](https://massive.com/dashboard)